SandyThomson/Java-Training/answers.md

    1) Java strictly specifies the range and behaviour of primitive types to preserve portability across different hardware.

-   2) Java's character type is unicode (UTF8 for single values, interestingly UTF16 for arrays and Strings to guarantee fixed-width contiguous memory usage).
+   2) Java's character type is unicode (in UTF-16 format, allowing `char`s to be composed of 2 UTF-16 characters when character codes outside the 16 bit range are required; for arrays and Strings, this allows fixed-width contiguous memory usage).
 This differs from some other languages that typically use fixed-width 8 bit characters.

    3) False, a boolean value can only be assigned true/false literals, or the result of